15 Things You Should Never Say over Text or Email

 “We have to talk”

 Sending a cryptic phrase such as this might be harmless to you, who knows exactly what type of conversation needs to be had, but to the person on the other end, it can be frightening.
 “Simply put, the other person edge as they wait for the shoe to drop,” says David Radin, leadership effectiveness consultant and CEO and co-creator of Confirmed Instant Scheduler.
 At the very least, it’s respectful to ask the person if they have some time to set aside to have an in-person discussion because there’s something you’d like to share.
-Check out these other annoying texting mistakes you didn’t know you were making.
+This is the best way to start your email—if you want a reply.

 Breaking up with a romantic partner